tuannvm/kubectl-ai/README.md

 ## MCP Client Mode

-`kubectl-ai` can act as an MCP (Model Context Protocol) client, connecting to external MCP servers to access additional tools and capabilities beyond the built-in ones.
+`kubectl-ai` can connect to external [MCP](https://modelcontextprotocol.io/examples) Servers to access additional tools in addition to built-in tools.

 ### Quick Start